theonethread/.github/.github/contributing.md

 > - _Star the project_
 > - _Tweet / post about us_
 > - _Refer this project in your project's readme_
-> - _Mention the project at local meetups and tell your friends / colleagues_
+> - _Mention the project at local meetups and tell your friends / colleagues about it_

 ## Rules